sdpython/mlprodict/_doc/sphinxdoc/source/onnx.rst

 *mlprodict* implements two runtimes.
 The first uses :epkg:`numpy` and implements mathematical functions defined by :epkg:`ONNX`.
-The second one leverages :epkg:`onnxruntime`.
+The second one leverages :epkg:`onnxruntime` to compute the output of every node using :epkg:`onnxruntime` but python stills handles the graph logic.
+The third one uses :epkg:`onnxruntime` to compute everything.

 .. contents::
     :local: